- Many users found the file or directory corrupted and unreadable when trying to access data on their Windows 10 PCs.

 - The file or directory is corrupted and unreadable folder – According to users, sometimes they might encounter this message while trying to access certain directories.
 If you have issues reading files or folders, be sure to try some of our solutions.

-- Repair corrupt folder – Even if you have damaged folders on your PC, you might be able to repair them and recover your files.
+- Repair corrupt folders – Even if you have damaged folders on your PC, you might be able to repair them and recover your files.
 There are many third-party tools that can help you with that, so be sure to check them out.

-Solution 1 – Use chkdsk tool
+1. Use the chkdsk tool

 - Wait while chkdsk scans your hard drive partition.

-After the scan completes, the issue should be completely resolved.
-We have to mention that few users reported that chkdsk command deleted files from their partition without warning, so be sure to back up any important files just in case.
+We must mention that a few users reported that the chkdsk command deleted files from their partition without warning, so be sure to back up any important files just in case.

-Solution 2 – Keep reconnecting your external storage device
+2. Keep reconnecting your external storage device

-Unfortunately, users reported that this issue occurs on their external storage device, and according to users, one of the simplest ways to fix this problem is to keep reconnecting your external hard drive.
+Unfortunately, users reported that this issue occurs on their external storage devices.
+According to users, one of the simplest ways to fix this problem is to keep reconnecting your external hard drive.

-After you reconnect your drive couple of times, Windows 10 will notify you that there’s an issue with the drive and ask you for permission to repair it.
+After you reconnect your drive a couple of times, Windows 10 will notify you of an issue with the industry and ask you for permission to repair it.

-Solution 3 – Format your external storage device
+3. Format your external storage device

 - New Simple Volume Wizard will now open.
 Click Next.

-- Select the volume size and click Next.
+- Select the volume size, and click Next.

-- Select Assign the following drive letter option and choose the desired letter.
+- Select Assign the following drive letter option, and choose the desired letter.

-- Now select the format options and click Next.
+- Now select the format options, and click Next.

 - Click the Finish button to complete the process.

 - Open This PC and locate your external storage device.
-Right-click it and choose Format.
+Right-click it, and choose Format.